emilstahl97/emilstahl97/README.md

 As an M.Sc.Eng. student in Software Engineering of Distributed Systems at KTH Royal Institute of Technology, I have specialized in the areas of networking and automation.
 I am dedicated to leveraging technology as a deflationary tool, empowering people and organizations to drive innovation and progress.
 My passion lies in developing cutting-edge technology that propels humanity towards a brighter future and promotes global economic growth for the benefit of all.
 With a firm belief in the power of technology to transform the world, I am committed to creating solutions that make a positive impact on society.

-A complete list of the courses I've taken at KTH can be found [here](KTH-courses.md) .
+For a comprehensive overview of the courses I have completed at KTH, please refer to my complete course list available [here](KTH-courses.md).

 - 🌍  I'm based in Stockholm
 - ✉️  You can contact me at [emilstah@kth.se](mailto:emilstah@kth.se)